Ruben-Armas/AI_Models_and_Data_Processing/Api/README.md

 3- Create a .py file that will be the code for the website

-4- Create a requeriments.txt file with the following content
+4- Create a requeriments.txt file with the following content:

     gunicorn==19.9.0
     Flask==1.1.1